pltnk/selective_copy/README.md

 slcp ext [-s SRC] [-d DST] [-sc | -dc] [-p] [-l] [-m] [-h]

 Positional arguments:
-ext                     One or more extensions of the files to copy, enter without a dot, separate by spaces.
+ext                     One or more extensions of the files to copy.
+                        Enter extensions without a dot and separate by spaces.

 Optional arguments:
 -s SRC, --source SRC    Source folder path.